vllab-cau/vllab-cau.github.io/_pages/international publications.md

 -----
 **Self-Corrective Task Planning by Inverse Prompting with Large Language Models**
-  Jiho Lee, Hayun Lee, JongHyeon Kim, Kyungjae Lee, and Eunwoo Kim
+  Jiho Lee, Hayun Lee, Jonghyeon Kim, Kyungjae Lee, and Eunwoo Kim
   *In Proc. of the IEEE International Conference on Robotics and Automation (ICRA)*, May 2025.
 [Video] (Accepted)

 -----